 - Short Irons: 8 and 9

-For most players, shorter irons are easier to use than the long ones.
+For most people playing golf, shorter irons are easier to use than the long ones.
 Longer shafts have less loft and make the club more difficult to control during the swing.

-Clubheads on irons are thinner in depth as compared to drivers and woods.
+Clubheads on irons are thinner in depth as compared to other clubs like drivers and woods.

-This gives you an improvement in accuracy which is what you want as you get closer to the hole.
+This gives golfers an improvement in accuracy which is what you want as you get closer to the hole.

 For example, 4-PW means 4- through 9-irons are included, as well as a Pitching Wedge.

-5-PW, AW includes 5- through 9-irons, a Pitching Wedge and an Approach Wedge.
+5-PW, SW includes 5- through 9-irons, a Pitching Wedge and a Sand Wedge.